German Fishing Licence & Examination

 I live on Tenerife in the fabulous Canary Islands, with its blue skies, blue sea, a wonderful climate and abundant sea fishing available, all year round in the sun.
-You would be forgiven for believing that life was completely fulfilled.
+You would think that life was completely fulfilled.
 Yes, it is paradise, or would be if there was Fly Fishing for Trout!
-Unfortunately, sunshine all year round means an arid climate with no rivers and water in the ponds too warm to sustain my favorite game fish.
+Unfortunately, sunshine all year round means an arid climate.
+There are no rivers and water in the ponds too warm to sustain my favourite game fish.

 Fishing Base in Bavaria

 So what to do?
 Easy, find a summer holiday home in Europe.
 Somewhere where there are mountain streams and lakes, rivers and streams running through forests.
 That is exactly what I did, and being fairly fluent in the German language, decided to look at Fishing in Germany.
 We visited the Bavarian Forest and found a permanent caravan site in Eging am See.
 This was ideally situated being close to Passau as well as the Austrian and Czech Republic borders.

 Fishing Base Eging am See

 The site, Bavaria Camping, is a lovely park at the edge of the Bavarian National Forest and the River Ilz.
 This is a fly only river, only twenty minutes away.
 A little closer, five minutes by foot, is Eging Lake.
 Here you can practice all types of fishing and the lake has rainbow trout stocked.
 Permanent sites at Eging are quite large.
 The one we found not only has a large caravan but also a purpose-built hut attached.
 It also has a large front garden, and a rear garden adjoining the forest.
 There is a pergola for outside dining, another hut for additional accommodation, a tool shed and outside facilities.
 Fishing Germany sorted, my very own Fishing Cabin in Bavaria!